 When the cloud came, it changed everything.
 The Cloud brought along an unfathomable proliferation of apps and an incredible amount of raw and unorganised data.
 With this outlandish amount of disorganised data in the pipes, the suitability of the relational architecture for data storage had to be re-examined and reviewed.
 Faced with a data deluge, the relational architecture couldn't scale quickly and couldn't serve the analytical workloads and the needs of the business in a reasonable time.
 Put simply, there was no time to understand and model data.
 The sheer weight of the number of unorganised chunks of data coming from the cloud, structured and unstructured, at high speeds, propelled the engineers to look for a new architectural pattern.

 Could the mediator be a "data hub"?
 It is an architectural pattern based on the hub and spoke architecture.
-A data hub, which itself is another database system, integrates and stores data for mediation, most likely temporarily, from diverse and complex transactional and analytical workloads.
-Once the data is stored, the data hub becomes the tool to harmonise and enrich data and then radiate data to the AI, Machine Learning and other enterprise insights and reporting systems via its spokes.
+A data hub, which itself is another database system, integrates and stores critical and important data and metadata for mediation, from diverse and complex transactional and analytical workloads and data sources.
+Once the data is stored, the data hub becomes the tool to "harmonise" and "enrich" data and then radiate it to the AI, Machine Learning and other enterprise insights and reporting systems, via its spokes.